Safwaan-GitHub/push_swap/README.md

 Algorithm Complexity: Understanding and implementing efficient sorting algorithms.
 Optimization: Learning to optimize the sorting process to reduce the number of operations.

-Big thanks to Oceano; https://github.com/suspectedoceano for the ideas and inspiration!